AI AgentΒΆ

 ---|---|---|

 Process Images | Toggle | Enable the AI Agent to read and understand images attachments.
 Make sure that your LLM provider supports image processing; refer to your provider's documentation.
-In addition make sure that attachments are supported by and activated in your Endpoint (e.g., Webchat) |
+In addition, make sure that attachments are supported by and activated in your Endpoint, for example, Webchat. |

-Images in Transcript | Selector | Configure how images older than the last turn are handled to reduce token usage: - Minify — reduces the size of these images to 512x512px. - Drop — excludes the images. - Keep — sends the max size (this option consumes more tokens).
-Limitations and token consumption depend on the LLM used. |
+Images in Transcript | Selector | Configure how images older than the last turn are handled to reduce token usage:

 Parameter | Type | Description |